Interactive Investor Referral Code — 12 Months Free + £3,000 Transfer Bonus

 Interactive Investor is the cheapest major UK platform for portfolios over £30,000 thanks to its flat monthly fee (£5.99–£14.99/mo).
 For smaller portfolios under £10,000, percentage-based platforms like Vanguard are cheaper.
 Eligible accounts: ISA, SIPP, Trading Account.

-Interactive Investor's refer-a-friend scheme is one of the most generous in the UK investment platform space.
-Here is exactly what you get and how it works.
+Interactive Investor’s refer-a-friend scheme is one of the most generous in the UK investment platform market.
+Here is exactly what you get and how to claim it.

 12 Months Free